pwhipp/pro_angularjs/README.md

 ## 8.11 Introducing Django rest framework
 The authentication and server side api is becoming more complex.
 The book relies upon the archaic deployd and still has to jump through a few hoops.
 To make things more realistic and fun, I'm taking a step back here and integrating the django rest framework.
-This will make the server api easier to manage and test and should give me all the authentication and security features needed in a manner that is also suitable for production environments.
+This makes the server api easier to manage and test and gives me all the authentication and security features needed in a manner that is also suitable for production environments.